OctopusDeploy/docs/docs/administration/security/hardening-octopus.md

 Learn about [external workers](/docs/infrastructure/workers/index.md).

-### Configure How Octopus Server Communicates With Deployment Targets
+### Configure how Octopus Server communicates with deployment targets

 Octopus Server always uses a secure and tamper-proof communications transport for communicating with deployment targets: